Discretized Halbach spheres: Icosahedral symmetry for optimal field homogeneity: Experimental setup and results

-To enable larger viewing windows into an expanded volume with a homogeneous magnetic field and a deliberately reduced field strength of approximately $100~\mathrm{mT}$, a larger icosahedron was constructed with radius $R=78~\mathrm{mm}$ and cuboids of edge length $D_\mathrm{c}=30~\mathrm{mm}$, as shown in Fig.~\ref{fig:exp3_5}.
-The analysis focuses on measurements along the $x$ axis, which appears to be the direction exhibiting the poorest field homogeneity.
+Applications of this simplest configuration with icosahedral symmetry are not restricted to the size to radius ratio used in Fig.~\ref{fig:exp3_4}, nor to the field strength obtained there.
+A practicable example is illustrated by the wish to create a homogeneous field near $100~\mathrm{mT}$, and by maximizing the volume of the homogeneous field.
+This implies to use the largest possible cubes.
+Due to our experience, the upper boundary for handling these strong magnets is around an edge length 3~cm.
+Starting with this constraint, one increases the radius up to the value where the desired field is reached, thus a larger icosahedron was constructed with radius $R=78~\mathrm{mm}$ and cuboids of edge length $D_\mathrm{c}=30~\mathrm{mm}$, as shown in Fig.~\ref{fig:exp3_5}.\\

+The analysis focuses on measurements along the $x$-axis, which appears to be the direction that exhibits the poorest field homogeneity.
+It appears to be dominated by quadratic terms up to about 1~cm.
+A deviation of 1\% is reached at a distance of about 2~cm.
+This is below the value expected from the idealized theory presented in Fig.~5, which yields $0.32 R \approx 25\,\mathrm{mm}$.
+These deviations reflect the imperfections of our geometrical assembly and the fact that the individual magnets differ on percentage level.
+They are not caused by the fact that here we are comparing the theory for spheres rather than for cubes.
+The deviations between both magnet types would ideally be smaller, as can be explored interactively with the software provided in \cite{RehbergBlümler2025b}.

 A higher degree of field homogeneity is expected for Archimedean configurations with a larger number of magnets within the same symmetry class.
 A truncated icosahedron was constructed from 60 smaller cubical magnets with a side length of $D_\mathrm{c}=8~\mathrm{mm}$.
 A photograph is shown in the inset of Fig.~\ref{fig:exp3_6}(a).

 The structure is oriented to preserve symmetry with respect to the three Cartesian planes.
 In this configuration, measurements along the $x$, $y$, and $z$ axes are not feasible due to the dense packing of the magnets.
 Instead, measurement access is provided by openings centered on the 32 faces of the truncated icosahedron.
 The 12 regular pentagonal faces and 20 regular hexagonal faces allow for 16 measurement paths: six connecting opposite pentagons and ten connecting opposite hexagons.
 These paths are numbered for reference and their directions are specified in spherical coordinates; for example, path No.~5 corresponds to the polar angle $\theta=45^\circ$ and the azimuthal angle $\phi=55^\circ$, as indicated in parentheses in the legend.
 In addition, three representative paths are indicated by red, green, and blue arrows, together with the Cartesian coordinate axes shown in gray.

 Along these different paths, the three Hall sensors inside the 3D probe are oriented at oblique angles with respect to the Cartesian coordinate axes.
 In principle, the component $B_x$ could be obtained from an appropriately weighted combination of their signals.
 However, this approach would introduce an additional source of uncertainty due to the finite precision of the sensor orientations.
 This issue is avoided by using the field magnitude $B=\sqrt{B_x^2+B_y^2+B_z^2}$ instead.
 This quantity is independent of the orientation of the probe and coincides with the central value of $B_x$.
 Therefore, it is shown on the vertical axis of Fig.~\ref{fig:exp3_6}.